ibm-cloud-docs/hs-crypto/grep11-api-ref.md

   <tr>
     <th>Description</th>
     <td><p>`C_Digest` digests data in a single part. `hSession` is the session’s handle, pData points to the data; `ulDataLen` is the length of the data; `pDigest` points to the location that receives the message digest; `pulDigestLen` points to the location that holds the length of the message digest.</p>
-    <p>`C_Digest` uses the convention described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
+    <p>`C_Digest` uses the convention that is described in Section 5.2 of the <a href="http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959738" target="_blank">PKCS #11 API specification</a> on producing output.</p>
     <p>The digest operation must have been initialized with `C_DigestInit`.
-A call to `C_Digest` always terminates the active digest operation unless it returns `CKR_BUFFER_TOO_SMALL` or is a successful call (i.e., one which returns `CKR_OK`) to determine the length of the buffer needed to hold the message digest.</p>
+A call to `C_Digest` always terminates the active digest operation unless it returns `CKR_BUFFER_TOO_SMALL` or is a successful call (that is, one which returns `CKR_OK`) to determine the length of the buffer needed to hold the message digest.</p>
     <p>`C_Digest` cannot be used to terminate a multi-part operation, and must be called after `C_DigestInit` without intervening `C_DigestUpdate` calls.</p>
-    <p>The input data and digest output can be in the same place, i.e., it is OK if pData and pDigest point to the same location.</p>
+    <p>The input data and digest output can be in the same place, that is, it is OK if pData and pDigest point to the same location.</p>
     <p>`C_Digest` is equivalent to a sequence of `C_DigestUpdate` operations followed by `C_DigestFinal`.</p>
     </td>
   </tr>